The Subordinate Conjunction

 The subordinate conjunction has two jobs.
 First, it provides a necessary transition between the two ideas in the sentence.
 This transition will indicate a time, place, or cause and effect relationship.

 Louisa will wash the sink full of her dirty dishes once her roommate Shane cleans his stubble and globs of shaving cream from the bathroom sink.

-We looked on top of the refrigerator, where Jenny will often hide a bag of chocolate chip cookies.
+We searched the top of the refrigerator, where Jenny will often hide a bag of chocolate chip cookies.

 Because her teeth were chattering in fear, Lynda clenched her jaw muscle while waiting for her turn to audition.

-The second job of the subordinate conjunction is to reduce the importance of one clause so that a reader understands which of the two ideas is more important.
+The second job of the subordinate conjunction is to reduce the importance of one clause.
 The more important idea belongs in the main clause, the less important in the clause introduced by the subordinate conjunction.